shape/

 }

-/// Returns a `Shape` that accepts any string value.
+/// Returns a [`Shape`] that accepts only the specified string value.

 }

-/// Returns a `Shape` that accepts only the specified string value.
+/// Returns a [`Shape`] that accepts any integer value.

 }

-/// Returns a `Shape` that accepts any integer value.
+/// Returns a [`Shape`] that accepts only the specified integer value.

 }

-/// Returns a `Shape` that accepts only the specified integer value.
+/// Returns a [`Shape`] that accepts any floating point value.

 }